 Here are the shipping-related marketing opportunities you can consider this holiday season:

 - Increase brand awareness: Take advantage of increased package visibility to advertise your brand.
-Do the math on whether custom, branded boxes are worth the extra cost versus generic or carrier-supplied free boxes; in the case of odd-sized items subject to dimensional weight, they might be.
-But regardless of the box you use, you can cheaply and easily feature your brand with adhesive stickers and on packing tape and packing slips.
+Do the math on whether custom, branded boxes are worth the extra cost versus generic or carrier-supplied free boxes.
+In the case of odd-sized items subject to dimensional weight, they might be.
+Regardless of the box you use, you can inexpensively and easily feature your brand with adhesive stickers and on packing tape and packing slips.

 - Increase new customer acquisition: During the holidays your customers are giving you tons of information about other potential target customers—the people they are buying gifts for on your site.
 Consider marketing to these gift recipients by targeting them with promotions and social media invitations on your packing slips.
 Most shipping solutions will allow you to customize a holiday packing slip expressly for this purpose.